ljdursi/computecanadian/discussion-paper/04_principles.md

 been routinely provided in the past.
 One must constantly try new offerings, but in a disciplined and researcher-centred way.

+**Proposal: A broad range of research-support services should be offered, with new services continually piloted.**

 New services can be routinely and inexpensively trialled with pilot projects, whether they centre on providing expertise, hardware, software, or a combination.
 The training efforts, currently led by the